GitCodings/Stack-BE1-IDM-Service-Starter/README.md

 ## Authenticate
 Authenticates a user's `accessToken` to ensure it is both valid and non-expired.

+We are given the JWT in serialized format, so we will need to use `SignedJWT.parse()` in order to turn it back into `SignedJWT`

 ### Verification
 An `accessToken` can be verified in three steps:
 1. Verifying that the token is valid and issued by us by calling `jwt.verify(jwtManager.getVerifier())`